toadums/ccgrpg/README.md

 # CCG-RPG

+### Setup
-### Setup: Make sure you have node installed.
+Make sure you have node installed.
 Then run:

 ```
 ./go.sh